Why study Biology?

 During lessons, students carry out practical exercises, discuss biological concepts and experience a range of learning activities.
 (NB - dissection is not required although most pupils find it fascinating).
 Our extensive grounds provide opportunities for field work as does our proximity to Epping Forest.
 Girls are expected to study independently to prepare for lessons and complete homework tasks.
 There are 12 required practicals that students must complete throughout the two years, which is evidenced in lab books.
 This will help to develop a range of practical skills and competencies to prepare them for a range of scientific degrees and qualifications.
 There are additional practicals that will also be conducted to enhance students’ enjoyment and understanding of concepts.

 Students are encouraged to attend lectures to extend their biological knowledge beyond the specification.
-There have been residential and day field courses.
-Every year, students enter the British Biology Olympiad and achieve awards.

 Studying Biology will develop your numeracy, literacy and problem solving skills which are desirable for either scientific or humanities degree courses.
 Previous students have gone on to study a very wide range of different courses including Law, Medicine, Pharmacy and Nutrition.